 So here’s what you need to do to get your bond back every time, in full.

-Simply put, The Tenants Union of Victoria states that you need to leave your property in “a reasonably clean condition” to get your bond back.
+Simply put, you need to leave your property in “a reasonably clean condition” to get your bond back.

 It’s a phrase that will mean different things to different people, but a good rule of thumb is to leave the property in the same condition as when you moved in, less wear and tear.

 Compare your property to your condition report The leeway you’re given on the “wear and tear” front will depend on how long you’ve lived in the property and its condition when you moved in.

 To provide a clearer picture of what you need to do when you vacate, Beller Real Estate senior property manager Candice Deane advises tenants to use their condition report as a reference point.

 Your condition report should list any faults your property had when you moved in.
 It should also contain photos, which will go a long way towards helping you put in the elbow grease needed during your deep clean.

 Obtain a checklist from your property manager Deane also says it’s helpful for tenants to obtain a checklist from their property manager so that they know exactly what they are expected to do when they vacate.

 “For them to get their full bond back, if they tick off every single thing on the checklist, in terms of cleaning, things will be ok,” Deane says.